loopback-kr/KakaoTalkAdGuard/README.md

 ## Release notes

+### 1.2.0.1

+<sup>Sept.
+28, 2025</sup>

+- Fixed an bug that all windows redraw incorrectly when KakaoTalk process is not running

 ### 1.2.0.0

 <sup>Sept.
 28, 2025</sup>

 - Support checking for new releases
-- Added each feature list to the tray menu to enable selective activation of ad-blocking functions.
+- Added each feature list to the tray menu to enable selective activation of ad-blocking functions
-- Fixed an issue where drawing becomes invalid when the KakaoTalk window is inactivated.
+- Fixed an issue where drawing becomes invalid when the KakaoTalk window is inactivated
-- Added check boxes for enabling autorun and update check in the installer.
+- Added check boxes for enabling autorun and update check in the installer

 ### 1.1.0.0